josh-argyle/magicmirror/pages/docs/pi-modules.md

 After restarting the container our PIR-Sensor should now work, you should see the countdown in the upper right corner.
 You can interrupt the countdown by waking the sensor up.
 After 20 sec. without motion the screen should go off, you can wake up the screen with the sensor.

-One ugly thing is now left because in my setup MagicMirror is not running in fullscreen anymore.
+One ugly thing is now left because in my setup MagicMirror² is not running in fullscreen anymore.
 This is related to the `xrandr` calls which are activating the monitor.
 As solution I found only a workaround, put the following `electronOptions` into your `config.js` file

 ```javascript
 let config = {